 Here are the indicators that you have a winning strategy:

 Therefore, you know you have a great strategy in place when you are outpacing your industry in terms of both growth and profitability.
 When you nail your strategy top-line revenue growth and fat margins come almost effortlessly.
 In other words, these factors are largely on autopilot and they don’t keep you up at night.
+Have fun with indian dreaming slot.
 As you might expect, having the luxury to not worry about these factors puts your business in rarified air.
 The truth is most businesses do have to worry about growth and profitability because they do not have a differentiated strategy from their competition that is deeply relevant to your customer.
 In other words, you are largely a commodity who competes on price.

 Here are key strategic questions that must have strong answers in order to win in the marketplace: